danfuzz/samizdat/doc/language-guide/01-basics.md

 ### Variables

-The most convenient way to name a variable in code is as a regular "identifier".
+The most convenient way to name a variable in code is as a regular "identifier."
 An regular identifier consists of an initial ASCII alphabetic character (either lower- or upper-case) or initial underscore (`_`), followed by zero or more other ASCII alphabetic characters, underscores, or ASCII decimal digits.